Mandatory Swedish: History

 The area that today is Finland was an integral part of Sweden proper from the Middle Ages to the end of the Finnish War in 1809.
 Swedish migrants settled in coastal areas, and the language of administration was Swedish.
-This prompted many Finnish-speakers to learn Swedish in hopes of improving their social status, with some switching to Swedish altogether.
+This prompted many Finnish-speakers to learn Swedish in hopes of improving their social status, with some finn-speaking specially in Uusimaa switching to Swedish altogether.

 Following the Finnish War, Sweden ceded Finland to Russia, and the Russian tsar established the autonomous Grand Duchy of Finland.
 Although a Governor-General was installed by the Russians as the highest authority within the Grand Duchy, much of the political system remained the same: Finland was allowed to keep its ”laws, religion and language” from the Swedish time.
 The tsar wanted to avoid trouble in the new territory, and also used former Swedish upper class to further modernization in Russia; Finnish could not be used as an official language at this time because the administration did not know Finnish well enough and the language was undeveloped regarding such use.

-When Finland became autonomous, there was a big interest in the mostly Swedish speaking upper class in creating a new national identity and exploring the Finnish language and Finnish culture.
+When Finland became an autonomous Grand Duchy, there was a big interest in the mostly Swedish speaking upper class in creating a new national identity and exploring the Finnish language and Finnish culture.
 At some point, the Fennoman movement arose, arguing that the country should be a united nation, with only one language.
 As a reaction, the Svecoman movement began and grew in strength, representing fears that abandoning Swedish would lead to slavicisation or worse.